 - I understand you’re the person who can decide on this one.

 - Besides you, who else is involved in the decision-making process?

 Don’t start your qualifying questions with this as this topic is very crucial.
 Find out if they have challenges first.
 Once you do, find out their expectations on the investment that they need to make.
 Also, this is a good time to discuss the benefits that they can get if they invest in your product or services and what they can expect for them to know why it’s worth it.
 You can use the following questions to ask when discussing money with your prospects.

 - Do you have an allocated budget for this project?

 - When will your budget be available?

 - Have you set aside a budget for this project?

-This is about their timeline when do they need to solve their issues and challenges for you to know if the project is at the top of their priority list.
-However, you have to be very specific when discussing about their timeline.
+This is about their timeline and when do they need to solve their issues and challenges for you to know if the project is at the top of their priority list.
+However, you have to be very specific when discussing their timeline.

-You called first quarter 2016.
+You called first quarter of 2016.
 Prospect mentioned that their timeline for this project will be next year, 2017.
 You have to be specific as to which quarter for next year and ask ‘Would that fall on the 1st or 2nd quarter of next year?’